NickLauHL/Paper-Notes/_posts/2025-12-07-jcr-the-impact-of-self-presentation-concerns-on-consumer-reviews.md

 Method: Fixed-effect ordered logistic regression.

-<span style="color: red; font-weight: bold"> Scenario Experiment: 2 (Valence: Positive vs. Negative) x 2 (Number of Previous Ratings: Few vs. many)</span>
+### Scenario Experiment: 2 (Valence: Positive vs. Negative) x 2 (Number of Previous Ratings: Few vs. many)

 Having joined a university-specific online rating community... set up their profile and created a distinct username for their profile... **recall either a positive or negative restaurant experience** that had occurred in the neighborhood surrounding the university...respondents were asked to imagine they had already posted either **two (Few) or 22 (Many) reviews** on the platform (Number)...respondents were shown an image of their profile indicating the number of prior reviews.
 Respondents reported both the **Likelihood that they would post a review about the recalled experience (1 = “Extremely unlikely” to 7 = “Extremely likely”)**, and the Rating they would assign to it, ranging from 1 to 5 stars.

-<span style="color: red; font-weight: bold"> Scenario Experiment: one of 3 conditions: few reviews vs. many reviews vs. many reviews/different platform</span>
+### Scenario Experiment: one of 3 conditions: few reviews vs. many reviews vs. many reviews/different platform</span>

 **In a third (Many-different platform) condition**, respondents were told they had completed 17 reviews on Yum, but had recently moved to a new city and joined a new review platform called JustEat where they had posted one review thus far.
 Their focal review would therefore be their 19th overall, but only their 2nd on JustEat.

 Reviewers’ reluctance to post negative reviews early in their review history can be explained, at least in part, by self-presentation concerns. **This reluctance does not appear to depend on how many total reviews the reviewer has accumulated per se, but rather how many reviews the reviewer has shared with a particular audience**.
 This is consistent with self-presentation concerns influencing which ratings are shared.
 Indeed, when a reviewer who has already posted numerous reviews switches platforms, we observe a renewed initial reluctance to post a negative review.

- <span style="color: red; font-weight: bold">Mediator</span>
+### Mediator

-Scenario1:Participants indicated the extent to which they believed having posted the review would influence whether others perceive them as warm (Warmth) and competent (Competence) **participants have done yet**
+Scenario1:Participants indicated the extent to which they believed having posted the review would influence whether others perceive them as warm (Warmth) and competent (Competence) (**participants have done yet**)

-Scenario2: and the extent to which they expected to be perceived as warm (Warmth) if they were to post the review **after participants report their likelihood**
+Scenario2: The extent to which they expected to be perceived as warm (Warmth) if they were to post the review (**after participants report their likelihood**)

-3 potential self-presentation concerns: desire to appear warm, desire to appear competent, and reluctance to appear as a negative person.
+3 potential self-presentation concerns: **desire to appear warm**, **desire to appear competent**, and **reluctance to appear as a negative person**.

 For **warmth**: how warm/friendly/nice they think they will appear. ： 1 = “Not at all” to 7 = “Quite a lot”,